abaer123/Racing-Repository/Courses/Transfer_Project/transfer.md

     > https://gitlab.com/gitlab-learn-labs/environments/session-{your session id}/{your group id}
   * Next locate where you want to transfer the project to.
 More often than not it will be under your personal namespace or a different group you have already created.
 Go ahead and click **New group** or **New subgroup** then select **Import group/import an existing group**.
   * From here we will want to input the URL of our existing group we copied earlier then click **Connect instance**.
 At that point GitLab will begin to move over your group for you so that you can reference it even when the workshop infra is torn down.
+  * If this is disabled by your admin you can also try the import by file option: https://docs.gitlab.com/ee/user/group/import/#migrate-groups-by-uploading-an-export-file-deprecated